tianjianl/JamSTGCN/README.md

 The original STGCN model facilitates 1-st order ChebyConv and GCN as the graph operation.
 In our model we conducted experiments on one spectral method(GCN) and two spatial methods(GAT, GraphSAGE)
 #### Residual connection in graph convolution layer
-Graph Neural Networks often suffer from oversmoothing problems: as the layers become deep, the representations of node tend to become similar.
-Adding a residual connection mitigates the oversmoothing problem by adding the input unsmoothed features directly to the output of graph convolution operation.
+Graph Neural Networks often suffer from oversmoothing: as the model becomes deeper, the representations of nodes tend to become similar to each other due to being repeatedly aggregated.
+Adding a residual connection mitigates oversmoothing by adding the input unsmoothed features directly to the output of graph convolution operation.
 Furthermore, the connection helps against gradient instablities.

 <img width="276" src="https://user-images.githubusercontent.com/20365304/144980066-f5936af9-961a-4f51-857a-269b35b3ffaa.png">

 #### Incorporation of historical jam pattern
 Jam status often follow daily patterns.
-In order to let the model study historical patterns, we directly feed the model historical jam data with the same hour aligned.
+In order to let the model learn historical patterns, we directly feed the model historical jam data with the same hour aligned.
 For example, if we want to predict the traffic status at 8PM.
 30, Nov, 2021, we feed the model the 8PM traffic status in the past 12 days directly through a graph convolution layer, then concat it with the output of the S-T convolution blocks to generate the input of the final classifying layer.

 <img width="551" src="https://user-images.githubusercontent.com/20365304/144978158-b4baf9fd-a18c-40c5-9c77-dd73572f6ed3.png">